usdx-wallet/exchange-api/README.md

 It is not guaranteed that even in case when endpoint responds with HTTP status 200, it will be called only once for one transaction.
 It is possible that duplicated calls will be executed, so endpoint should implement logic to handle such situations properly.

-Request to this endpoint contains `X-Usdx-Signature`, created by USDX Wallet API backend according to the same algorithm as used for USDX Wallet API requests ([see Authentication](#authentication)).
+Request to this endpoint contains `x-usdx-signature`, created by USDX Wallet API backend according to the same algorithm as used for USDX Wallet API requests ([see Authentication](#authentication)).
 You can check this signature to ensure that the request was really created by USDX Wallet API backend.
 This check is optional, however it is recommended for security reasons.